ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ### Policies Response

-The KDC receiving a Public Key Request MUST check that it is storing a valid access token from that client for that group identifier (identified by the endpoint).

-If that is not the case, i.e. it does not store a valid access token or this is not valid for that client for the requested group identifier, the KDC MUST respond with a 4.01 (Unauthorized) error message.
-If the Public Key Request is a POST request and the 'get_pub_keys' parameter is an empty CBOR Array, the KDC MUST treat the request as malformed and respond with a 4.00 (Bad Request) error message.

-The KDC replies to the Client with a CBOR Map containing the policies of the group, including only the parameter 'group_policies' defined for the Key Distribution Response in {{ssec-key-distribution-response}}.
+The KDC replies to the Client with a Policies Response, whose payload is a CBOR Map including only the parameter 'group_policies' defined for the Key Distribution Response in {{ssec-key-distribution-response}} and specifying the current policies in the group.
 The specific format and meaning of policies is specified by the application profile.

 ## Retrieval of Keying Material Version {#key-version}